noahclements/CivLife/README.md

 make a help so we dont have to explain as much in game.
 Maybe have help option with options in the options for each category?

+Make huts have a purpose.
+Every hut you gain makes you able to house 5 more people ( dont worry about people coming in yet )